input-output-hk/cardano-sl/docs/proposals/block-storage.md

 ## The requirements

-An obvious solution is **storing all blocks in RocksDB** (a key–value database that we are using).
-Indeed, a long time ago we had all blocks stored in RocksDB – but we switched from that to storing each block in a different file.
-Storing blocks in RocksDB has several related disadvantages:

-  * If you want to back the database up you would have to copy the blocks as well, while in reality the blocks can always be redownloaded and we don't care much about losing them.

-  * A hard drive failure has a much bigger chance to corrupt the database, if the database contains lots of data (blocks).

-So, here's a list of requirements for a good solution:
+Here's a list of requirements for a good solution:

-  * We'd like to store blocks separately from the main database.
+  * R1.
+Store blocks separately from the main database.

-  * We want fast lookup by header hash.
+  * R2.
+Fast lookup by header hash.

-  * We'd like to store them in batches (e.g. one batch = one epoch), so that corruption of one batch wouldn't affect other batches.
+  * R3.
+Fast sequential iteration

+  * R4.
+A solution should be stable to corruptions

-  * We want to apply compression to the blocks, and since each block isn't very well compressible on its own, the solution should use either dictionary compression or compress all blocks as a whole.
+  * R5.
+Apply compression to the blocks, and since each block isn't very well compressible on its own, the solution should use either dictionary compression or compress all blocks as a whole.

-  * It'd be good to be able to reuse somebody else's code, because generally there are lots of non-obvious problems with files (e.g. whenever you're modifying a file and want to protect against power failure, you should use `flush` in the right way – and it's very easy to forget about that).
+  * R6.
+Solution should be easy to implement and maintain

-## The solution
+## Possible solutions

-Out of all considered solutions (SQLite, storing blocks in an archive, CBOR map, some database) it seems that the ideal solution is very simple:
+### Storing all blocks in one RocksDB

+  1. New RocksDB for blocks.
+Enable out of a box compression with dictionary.

+  2. When a new block comes, add it along with undo to this database by header hash.

+Such solution satisfies R1, R2, R5 and R6.
+Also there is a way to achieve R3, it will be described in the next chapter.

+### One RocksDB per epoch

   1. Create a new RocksDB database for each epoch, with keys = hashes and values = blocks.
-Enable compression with dictionary.
+Enable out of a box compression with dictionary.

   2. Store a map `hash -> epoch` in some other database (e.g. “blockindex”).

-  3. When a new block comes, add it to the database and to the index map.
+  3. When a new block comes, add it along with undo to the database and to the index map.

-The pros are:
-  * almost no new code to write
-  * fast lookups
-  * no new dependencies
-  * compression out of the box
-  * checksumming out of the box
-  * whole database can be uploaded/downloaded pretty easily

-## Why not just one database?

-Admittedly, storing all blocks in one RocksDB database is even easier than storing them in several databases, if only because we don't have to maintain a `hash -> epoch` map.
-However, there are two good arguments for splitting the database:

-  1. **With a split database, we won't have to redownload the whole blockchain if hard drive corruption happens.**

-     It might seem that we shouldn't actually care that much about blocks, because they can be redownloaded at any time.
-However, it doesn't mean we shouldn't care about them *at all* – downloading the blockchain is a slow operation (for Ethereum it can take up to a day even on a fast connection), and it's entirely possible that we will have users with slow connections and big, cheap, unreliable hard drives.
-Dividing the blockchain into epochs is a nice tradeoff.

-     (It is also the tradeoff that Bitcoin makes, for instance.)

-  2. **A split database provides more flexibility for users.**

-     When the storage format isn't monolithic, it gives users some freedom to adjust it to their circumstances:

-       * For instance, a user (e.g. an exchange) could write a simple script to store old epochs on a RAID array and the latest epoch – on an SSD.

-       * A trusted party (i.e. trusted by a particular group of users and not necessarily by the whole community) could distribute a torrent containing the first N epochs, and then everyone would just download the missing blocks.

-       * Somebody could want to keep an incremental backup of the blockchain on a portable hard drive (an incremental backup, of course, becomes much harder to perform with a monolithic database).
+This solution satisfies R1, R2, R4, R5.
+Also there is the same way to achieve R3 like for **Storing all blocks in one RocksDB**.

+### One plain file per epoch

+  1. Create a new file for each epoch.

+  2. Store epoch's blocks (along with undo) in plain file sequentially.

+  3. Support a map `hash -> position in a file` in some other database (e.g. "blockindex")

+Such solution satisfies R1, R2, R3 and R4, however, it's harder to do compression (R5) and it's hard to implement and maintain (R6).

+### The best solution
+It seems that the third solution can satisfy all R1-R6 requirements, however, it's harder than it may seem.
+Managing all this stuff (like positions, files and compression) can cause a lot of pain for us.

+The third solution looks very similar to the first one and it has stable to corruption unlike the first one, but it's very questionable whether we should be worried about stableness to corruptions, probably user himself should care about it.

+So in result, it seems that we should go by the easiest way and implement the first approach.

+## Sequential iteration hack

+As it was mentioned in the previous section, there is a way to achieve fast sequential iteration for the approach based on storing blocks in RocksDB.
+This ways is a little bit tricky, but I am sure it should be at least mentioned.

+So, first of all, let's clarify the problem.
+Currently, all sequential iterations and loading are implemented in such way: we iterate over header hashes and get required data by this header hash.
+Getting data by header hash is random access operation and may take significant time (it should be measured how much it really takes, there is [CSL-2350](https://iohk.myjetbrains.com/youtrack/issue/CSL-2350) for it).

+The hack is let's construct key of block (along with undo) as concationation of the following strings:
+  1. Unique prefix for blocks' keys, for instance `f/`
+  2. Char corresponding to `log₁₀(block's difficulty)`.
+     So the idea is to match to bigger difficulties chars with bigger codes and vice versa.
+     Then blocks with smaller difficulty will follow earlier.
+  3. Block's difficulty written as string, for instance difficulty `123` will turn into `"123"` string.
+  4. Block's header hash

+To get access to block by header hash we first of all need to get its header (which contains difficulty) from "blocindex", construct key for block using suggested approach and then get a block from database.

+Sequential iteration over blockchain starting with specified header hash can be implemented using `iterSeek` and either `iterNext` for forward iteration or `iterPrev` for backward iteration.

+This hack is useful when getting blocks by header hash isn't a frequent operation, this assumption seems to be applied to our case.